Lesley Ugochukwu: Burnley

 On 6 August 2025, Ugochukwu signed a five-year contract with fellow English side Burnley.
 He scored his first goal for the club in a 2–1 defeat to Aston Villa on 5 October 2025.

+Galatasaray (loan)

+On 15 July 2026, he signed on loan with Galatasaray until the end of the 2026–27 season.

 International career

 In June 2024, he took part in the Maurice Revello Tournament with France.

 Personal life

 Born in France, Ugochukwu is of Igbo Nigerian descent and holds dual nationality.
 Ugochukwu is the nephew of former Rennes and Nigerian centre-back Onyekachi Apam.